mathetos/acf-button-field/readme.txt

 = Compatibility =

-This add-on works onle with version 4 and up.
+This add-on works only with version 4 and up.

 == Installation ==